docxology/symergetics/docs/geometric-patterns-spatial-relationships.md

 ## Introduction to Synergetic Geometry

-This comprehensive exploration examines the geometric foundations of Buckminster Fuller's Synergetics, focusing on the spatial patterns and relationships that emerge from exact mathematical calculations.
+This comprehensive exploration examines the geometric foundations of Buckminster Fuller's Synergetics, focusing on the spatial patterns and relationships that emerge from **symbolic operations on all-integer accounting based upon ratios (geometrically based upon high frequency shapes)**.
 We investigate how geometric forms manifest universal principles of efficiency, stability, and beauty.

+> **Cross-reference**: For a detailed explanation of the core concept, see the [Core Concept Guide](core-concept-guide.md).
+For mathematical foundations, see [Mathematical Foundations](mathematical-foundations-synergetics.md).

 ## The Geometry of Sphere Packing